Skip to main content

 • Workers' compensation: $34 billion ($9 billion from premium fraud; $25 billion in claims fraud).

-The above numbers should show a decrease next time they are updated, due in part to the increased use of technology in detecting fraudulent claims.
+According to Matthew J. Smith, Esq., the Executive Director of the Coalition Against Fraud, the above numbers are expected to decrease at the study’s next update, due in part to the increased use of technology in detecting fraudulent claims.

-The role of technology: Technology is playing a bigger role in addressing fraud, as insurers rely less on traditional methods such as business rules and red flags, and more on predictive modeling, link analysis, and artificial intelligence.
+The Role of Technology: Technology is playing a bigger role in addressing fraud, as insurers rely less on traditional methods such as business rules and red flags, and more on predictive modeling, link analysis, and artificial intelligence.
 According to a 2021 white paper issued by the Coalition Against Insurance Fraud, nearly all respondents indicated they were utilizing anti-fraud technology to flag potential fraudulent claims.
-Fraud technology has the most impact in property claims and personal auto, but has been increasing particularly in the detetection of property fraud compared to earlier years.
+Fraud technology currently has the highest impact in property claims and personal auto but has been increasingly used in the detection of property fraud compared to earlier years.

-Types of fraud: Two categories of fraud exist: hard fraud and soft fraud.
+Types of Fraud: Hard fraud and soft fraud are the two recognized categories of fraud.
 Hard fraud occurs when a policyholder deliberately destroys property with the intent of collecting on the insurance policy.
 Soft fraud, which is more common, occurs when a policyholder exaggerates on an otherwise legitimate claim, or intentionally omits or lies about information on an application to obtain a lower premium.
 Soft fraud is often considered a crime of opportunity.

 The most common type of fraud scheme among insurance producers is premium diversion.
 This occurs when an insurance agent or broker keeps policyholders’ premium payments instead of sending them to the insurance company.
 Other types of diversion schemes include selling insurance without a license and collecting premiums without paying claims.